Cát Bà Island: Tourism

 Currently, over 150 hotels are listed in Cat Ba Island's tourist directory pamphlet, from cheap budget hotels to flashier upscale resorts, and construction is underway on many more.
-Right now, construction is under way on the colossal Cat Ba Amatina, an enormous project that will transform the southern coast of the island.
-The Amatina compound will be "a world-class integrated marina, casino, resort and theme park" spanning 171.57 hectares and (VITC) will be able to host almost 6,000 residents at a time.
+Right now, construction is underway on the colossal Cat Ba Amatina, an enormous project that will transform the southern coast of the island.
+The Amatina compound will be "a world-class integrated marina, casino, resort and theme park" spanning 171.57 hectares, and VITC will be able to host almost 6,000 residents at a time.
 The Amatina will boast "seven resorts with over 800 villas, three marinas, one international convention palace, six five-star hotels and one four-star hotel" (VITC).
-The scale of this project is gigantic and will basically create a mini-city on Cat Ba and will attract tourists from around the world.
+The scale of this project is gigantic and will create a mini-city on Cat Ba, attracting tourists from around the world.